swoodford/aws/README.md

 - **install-awscli.sh** Install and configure AWS CLI
 - **install-s3cmd.sh** Install and setup s3cmd from the GitHub Repo
 - **route53-export-zones.sh** Uses cli53 to export the zone file for each Hosted Zone domain in Route 53
+- **s3-buckets-local-backup.sh** Backup all contents of all S3 buckets in AWS account locally
 - **s3-buckets-file-size-s3api.sh** Count total size of all data stored in all S3 buckets using s3api (fastest)
 - **s3-buckets-file-size-s3cmd.sh** Count total size of all data stored in all S3 buckets using s3cmd tool (slower)
 - **s3-buckets-security-audit.sh** Export S3 bucket ACL, CORS, Policy and Website as JSON for auditing security of all buckets